Manuscript Style Sheet

-Manuscripts should be submitted in 12pt Times New Roman, single-spaced, flush left.
+Manuscripts should be submitted in 12pt Times New Roman, 1.5-spaced between lines, flush left.
 We prefer them in Microsoft Word, but will accept and consider all formats including typescript and handwritten.

 No indentation; the InDesign desktop publishing program has an auto indent function which will be screwed up by any in the manuscript.

 No underlined words; use ital.
 Book and publication titles in ital; articles and movies with quote marks.

 Single space between sentences; no space between paragraphs.
 Do not use bold for anything in the text.
 Use ital sparingly for emphasis; never use capital letters for this.